Jethro Tull (band): Anderson, Barre, Pegg, and Perry: the "hard rock" Tull (1987–1994)

 The style of Crest of a Knave has been compared to that of Dire Straits.
-Anderson no longer had his previous vocal range and used lower registers, and Barre's guitar sound drifted towards Mark Knopfler's.
+Anderson mostly sang in a lower register, and Barre's guitar sound drifted towards Mark Knopfler's.
 Two songs in particular—"Farm on the Freeway" and "Steel Monkey"— were given heavy radio airplay.
-The album contained the popular live song "Budapest", the longest song on the album at just over ten minutes, which depicted a backstage scene with a local female stagehand.
+The album contained the live song "Budapest", the longest song on the album at just over ten minutes, which depicted a backstage scene with a local female stagehand.
 "Mountain Men", with lyrics which described a scene from World War II in Africa, was more popular in Europe.
-The band promoted Crest of a Knave with "The Not Quite the World, More the Here and There Tour" on which Anderson played occasional rhythm guitar, the first time in Jethro Tull's history that two electric guitarists had played together on stage.

 In 1988, 20 Years of Jethro Tull was released, a five-LP themed set which was also released as a three-CD set, and as a truncated single CD version on 20 Years of Jethro Tull: Highlights.
 The set consisted largely of rarities and outtakes from throughout the band's history, including a variety of live and remastered tracks, with a booklet outlining the band's history.
 Many of the outtakes were later included as bonus tracks on remastered releases of the band's studio albums.
 In 1989 the band released Rock Island, which was less successful than Crest of a Knave.
 The opening track, "Kissing Willie", featured bawdy, double-entendre lyrics and over-the-top heavy metal riffing that seemed to make fun of the group's Grammy award win.
-The accompanying video was not given much airplay because of its sexual imagery.
 A couple of favourites emerged from the album: "Big Riff and Mando", a wry account of the theft of Barre's prized mandolin by a starstruck fan; and the upbeat "Another Christmas Song", which was re-recorded for the 2003 The Jethro Tull Christmas Album release.
 1991's Catfish Rising returned to generous use of mandolin and acoustic guitar, and made less use of keyboards than any Tull album of the 1980s.
 Notable tracks included "Rocks on the Road", which featured acoustic guitar and lyrics about urban life; and "Still Loving You Tonight", a bluesy, low-key ballad.